 This roasted cauliflower recipe is super easy but is packed with cilantro, lime and garlic flavor - elevating the basic roasted cauliflower to something truly special!

-- 1 tsp. salt, plus more for sprinkling (see note)
+- 1 teaspoon kosher salt, or to taste, plus more for sprinkling (see note 4)

 - 3 large or 4 small cloves garlic, minced